dataminer-site/dataminer-site.github.io/docs/archive/0.9/extensions/mysql.md

 └──────┴────────┴──────────┴─────────────┴──────────────────────┘
 ```

-It might be desirable to create a copy of the MySQL databases in DuckDB to prevent the system from re-reading the tables from MySQL continuously, particularly for large tables.
+It might be desirable to create a copy of the MySQL databases in DataMiner to prevent the system from re-reading the tables from MySQL continuously, particularly for large tables.

-Data can be copied over from MySQL to DuckDB using standard SQL, for example:
+Data can be copied over from MySQL to DataMiner using standard SQL, for example:

 ```sql
 CREATE TABLE duckdb_table AS FROM mysqlscanner.mysql_table;